 The vinyl walls of the motorhome can be wiped with any mild household cleaner.
 The wood grain panel also has a vinyl covering for easy care.
 The cabinet doors and framework are hardwood, so any good furniture polish can be used.

 Drawers

-Drawer removal - pull drawer out to stop then depress white nylon tab(s) in center of drawer stops.
+Drawer removal - pull drawer out to stop then raise front of drawer to clear rollers,